celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 celocli lockedgold:show $CELO_VALIDATOR_RG_ADDRESS
 ```

 You're all set!
 Elections are finalized at the end of each epoch, roughly once a day in the Baklava testnet.
-If you get elected, your node will start participating BFT consensus and validating blocks.
+If you get elected, your node will start participating in BFT consensus and validating blocks.
 After the first epoch in which your Validator participates in BFT, you should receive your first set of epoch rewards.

 You can inspect the current state of the Validator elections by running: